AxtMueller/Windows-Batch-Deployment/README.md

 1. Binary customization I: Remove or modify all obvious characteristics of public WBD client.
 2. Binary customization II: More powerful self-protection for WBD client.
 3. Source code: Provide you the entire source code of WBD.
 4. Source code customization: Provide you the entire source code of WBD, and add features based on your needs.
+In other words, if you want to add new features to WBD, you must first purchase the source code.
+I do not provide "source code customization" service for customers who have not purchased the source code.

 # [Revision History](/binaries/README.md#all-revision-history)
 ### Client Version: 20200202